 Seven Hills Tallarook sits on seven hills!
 There are various camping areas you are able to book and you will have exclusive use of your private ‘area’.
 We booked next to dam 1, a large area with plenty of space for four families.
 Unfortunately, camping at the end of summer meant the property was extremely dusty and dirty and the dam only had a shallow layer of very brown water in the bottom.

-There is also a homestead available for rent.
-It was fully booked so we didn’t have a look inside, but peaking through the front door there was a beautiful looking pool overlooking the hills.
+There is also a Seven Hills Tallarook Homestead available for rent.
+It was fully booked so we didn’t have a look inside, but peaking through the front door there was a beautiful looking swimming pool overlooking the 360 degree views over the hills.

 A creek called Sunday Creek, runs through the property.
 It was approximately a 10 minute walk from our campsite, again, at this time of year it was quite low and didn’t look overly appealing.